[view zooms out such that Zeeky H. Bomb is visible]

-- It is disturbingly frequently used by Prince Garuda from Combattler V. When he blew Hyoma's arms off, when he blackmailed the Japanese Government in blowing up the Nanbara Connection -the HQ of the heroes-, when he deceiving the Japanese police to get the Combattler team under arrest...
+- Combattler V: It is disturbingly frequently used by Prince Garuda.
+When he blew Hyoma's arms off, when he blackmailed the Japanese Government in blowing up the Nanbara Connection -the HQ of the heroes-, when he deceived the Japanese police to get the Combattler team under arrest...
 Some would think he would learn NOT tempting fate after the first time.

 - Death Note: Episode 36, the one before the series finale, ends with Light (who is actually the series' protagonist) saying "This is my win", and by that revealing himself as Kira, while thinking the SPK members are going to be killed by Mikami's Death Note.
 However, when Near and the other SPK members don't die, it becomes clear that Light has been out gambitted.

-- Quattro of Magical Girl Lyrical Nanoha StrikerS, after managing to keep the Saint's Cradle running despite the destroyed engine, triumphantly announces "We're not finished yet!".
+- Magical Girl Lyrical Nanoha Strikers: Quattro, after managing to keep the Saint's Cradle running despite the destroyed engine, triumphantly announces "We're not finished yet!".
 Then Nanoha spots her.
-Cue Oh Crap moment.
+Cue Oh, Crap! moment.

 - Noir: You would almost think it was deliberate that they were writing off the "Daughter of Corsica" while she was driving a jeep towards them with a handgun on the passenger seat.
 Especially since they repeated the claim while she was entering their base.

-- Monsters vs. Aliens had a lot of these.
+- Monsters vs. Aliens has a lot of these.

 - Immediately after the Big Bad says "That force field is impenetrable."
 Ginormica rips through it and punches him in the face.